Swedish Model Anna Nystrom Rocks Sexy Schoolgirl Vibe In Tiny Plaid Miniskirt

 Nystrom recently shared a photo of herself from what was likely the same day, rocking the exact same outfit.
-This time, though, she was facing the camera so fans could enjoy every element of the look from the front.
+This time, however, she was facing the camera so fans could enjoy every element of the look from the front.
 Nystrom rocked a black long sleeve crop top that flaunted her toned physique.
-The straight neckline of the top didn’t display any cleavage, but plenty of skin was on display for her fans.
+The straight neckline didn’t reveal any cleavage, but plenty of skin was on display for her fans.

 She paired the crop top with a slightly high-waisted black pleated miniskirt that highlighted her shapely legs.
-She elongated her legs even more by adding a pair of black strappy sandals to her look.
+She elongated them even more by adding a pair of black strappy sandals to her look.
 She even upped the ante when it comes to designer goods by carrying around a YSL bag.

-Her blonde locks were up in a curly ponytail, with a few strands framing her face.
+Her blond locks were up in a curly ponytail, with a few strands framing her face.
 She posed in front of an ornate and breathtaking building in Stockholm, and fans couldn’t get enough of the sexy look.
 The post received over 18,000 likes within just 20 minutes of Nystrom sharing it online.

-The blonde bombshell didn’t explain much about the shot in the caption, instead opting to describe it with a single emoji in order to further tantalize her fans.
-Her fans loved the schoolwear-inspired miniskirt and told her so in the comments section.
+The blond bombshell didn’t explain much about the shot in the caption, instead opting to describe it with a single emoji in order to further tantalize her fans.
+Her followers loved the schoolwear-inspired miniskirt and told her so in the comment section.
 They also simply complimented her beauty.

 “Gorgeous lady, beautiful style, great shot,” one fan said.